Fallout from the War

 Fallout from the War is a compilation album by heavy metal band Shadows Fall, released on June 13, 2006.
 It contains a selection of songs written during the sessions for The War Within and The Art of Balance, as well as some covers by bands that have inspired Shadows Fall over the years.
 Fallout from the War is billed as a "companion" to The War Within.
-It was their final release for Century Media before moving to Atlantic Records.